oyebolakolapo/LHL_Project_One_Kolapo/starting_with_data.md

 Question 2:
 find the total number of unique visitors (fullVisitorID) SQL Queries:
+SELECT COUNT (DISTINCT fullvisitorid) AS Unique_visitors FROM all_sessions
 Answer:
+[40]

 Question 3:

-SQL Queries:
+--Find the total number of unique visitors by referring sites SQL Queries:
+SELECT COUNT (DISTINCT fullvisitorid) AS Unique_visitors_by_referring_sites FROM all_sessions
+WHERE channelgrouping ='Referral'
 Answer:
+[17]

 Question 4: